 Credit analysis and Tangible Net WorthWhat to do once TNW is calculated?

 First, the TNW is not enough to achieve a solid financial analysis.
-Many other factors must be taken into account when looking to the income statement and balance sheet.
+Many other factors must be taken into account when looking at the income statement and balance sheet.

-However, TNW provides information about the financial base of the client.
+However, TNW provides information about client's financial situation.
 As a lender (a deferred payment granted to the client equals a credit given), we must ask ourselves the following question: how much can I loan to this company?

 Tip: Never set a credit limit exceeding 50% of the TNW, which is already very high.

-This percentage varies depending on cases.
+This percentage varies depending on the case.
 For example, if the customer analyzed has serious cash flow problems, it is very risky to grant him an outstanding equal to 50% of its TNW because you may become his main creditor.
-You won't be able to disengage and you will face an agonizing dilemma:
+You won't be able to disengage, and you will face an agonizing dilemma: